awsdocs/aws-codebuild-user-guide/doc_source/how-to-tag-report-group-list.md

 # View tags for a report group<a name="how-to-tag-report-group-list"></a>

 Tags can help you identify and organize your AWS resources and manage access to them\.
-For more information about using tags, see the [Tagging Best Practices](https://d1.awsstatic.com/whitepapers/aws-tagging-best-practices.pdf) whitepaper\.
+For more information about using tags, see the [Tagging best practices](https://d1.awsstatic.com/whitepapers/aws-tagging-best-practices.pdf) whitepaper\.
 For examples of tag\-based access policies, see [Deny or allow actions on report groups based on resource tags](auth-and-access-control-using-tags.md#report-group-tag-policy-example)\.

 ## View tags for a report group \(console\)<a name="how-to-tag-report-group-list-console"></a>